Skip to main content

 Using Reports

-The Reports area is comprised of two sections: Tax Summary and Transaction Summary pages.
+The Reports area is comprised of two sections: Tax Reports and Transaction Summary.

 When ready, you can export the report by clicking Export to CSV at the top left of the page.